Last updated on January 6th, 2026 at 11:29 pm

 When to visit: Dinner

 Kitchen Table is another restaurant set in the jungle with tables scattered amongst the trees!
-It’s one of the the best sustainable restaurants in Tulum, therefor most of the light comes from dozens of candles, it has quite a romantic feeling.
+It’s one of the best sustainable restaurants in Tulum; therefore, most of the light comes from dozens of candles, giving a nice romantic ambience!

 TOP RESTAURANTS IN TULUM FOR INTERNATIONAL & FUSION